Lenovo Yoga: Yoga Book

+was released as the next version very similar design as the 900-13isk2 smaller screen bezel two usb c ports with USB charging.

 Yoga 710

 Lenovo announced the Yoga 710 at the Mobile World Congress in 2016.
 The Yoga 710 comes in versions with 11-inch and 14-inch displays.
 The 11-inch version uses Intel Core M low-power processors, weighing just 2.35 lbs and 0.58 inches thin, has 8 gigabytes of memory, and includes a solid-state drive with a capacity up to 256 gigabytes.
 The same processor is used in Apple's 12-inch MacBook.
 The 14-inch version uses standard Intel Core i5 and Core i7 processors and optional Nvidia GeForce 940M or 940MX graphics processors.
 Both versions use 1080p IPS screens.